-If you are searching for a course for Fall Term 2020, please consider the course, Anthropological Perspectives on Verbal Art Anthr 485/585 A2 (Topics in Social, Cultural and/or Linguistic Anthropology) Fall Term, Thursdays from 9:00-11:50 AM, MT.
+If you are searching for a course for Winter Term 2021, please consider the course, Legal Anthropology: Indigenous Rights (ANTHR 485/585).
 (See teaching section, below, for details.)

 We acknowledge that our university stands on lands hunted over by Cree and Blackfoot, Nakoda Sioux, Iroquois-Cree, Dene and Métis, and particularly, that we are nearest to territory claimed by Papasteyo, or Papaschase, at the signing of Treaty Six.
 Our obligations within these lands are solemnized through that treaty, and we acknowledge both the signatories and the non-signatories of the treaty.
 I am grateful to be able to write to you from this land, known as Beaver-Hills House, ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ (Amiskwacîwâskahikan), Edmonton.

 The goal of my research is to foster understanding of social practice at the intersections of: 1) the systems of laws and responsibilities of Indigenous societies; 2) the system of property law that flows from the British Crown and Common Law to Aotearoa New Zealand and Canada.